 You would think that he never opposed them.

-These five judges.
+These five judges?

-They were gonna tear up the Constitution.
+They were going to tear up the Constitution.

-These people were so out of the mainstream, they were so extreme, folks.
+These people were so out of the mainstream.

-These judges had to be stopped at all costs, and now I can't imagine the president's gonna allow the country to be brought to a standstill.
+And now I can't imagine the president's going to allow the country to be brought to a standstill.

 We've squandered legislative time in the Senate with these judges.